[ Home ] [ Publications ] [ Resume ] [ Family ] [ Projects ] [ The Others ] [ Sitemap ]

 The grey PVC pipe is water pipe but it's normally used for agricultural irrigation and low-pressure applications (rather than storage racks!).
 The same size pipe and fittings are also available in yellow which is for electrical and telephone cabling but my kids voted for the grey colour.

 Each of the spindles holds about 50 discs so the CD/DVD rack holds about 300 discs while the software rack holds about 200 discs.
-I wanted to have enough room on each spindle so you could browse the discs without having to play towers of Hanoi but I realise now that I should have included at least one extra spindle on the move and CD rack.
-It's already too full!
+I wanted to have enough room on each spindle so you could browse the discs without having to play towers of Hanoi but I realise now that I should have included at least one extra spindle on the rack for movies and CDs - it's already too full!

 The three shelves are pieces of 6mm (appox.
 1/4") medium density fibreboard(MDF) with 35mm (1.4") squares cut into each corner.
 Unlike most of my projects I used a small hammer to simply tap the pipes and connectors together instead of gluing them.
 The shelves just sit in place and help keep the stand square.